jarviscanada/jarvis_data_eng_PranshuPatel/sql/README.md

 ORDER BY member;

 ```
-#### Question: Count the number of recommendations each member has made
+#### Question 17: Count the number of recommendations each member has made

 Produce a count of the number of recommendations each member has made.
 The results are ordered by member ID.